How the sales funnel works

 Forecast sales more accurately

-Your sales funnel provides data to predict future revenue more accurately.
+Your sales funnel provides data to predict future revenue with greater precision.
 By tracking conversion rates at each stage, you can estimate how many leads will become paying customers.

 For example, if 20% of qualified leads request a callback and 40% of those convert, you can project sales based on your current lead pool.
 This also helps you calculate how much you can spend on lead acquisition while staying profitable.